 ❓FAQs

 Chicken thighs will work fine, but using a final internal temperature of 185°.
-And with the final internal temperature, cooking time will go up a bit.
+And with the final internal temperature, cooking time will increase slightly.
 I suggest doing separate vegetable kabobs to prevent them from burning.

 Use either a gas or charcoal grill.